 What you can eat on the specific carbohydrate diet:

 - milk and other dairy products that are low in the sugar lactose

 - corn syrup

-You may need to modify it based on your symptoms.
+You may need to modify this diet based on your symptoms.

-For example, fruits, raw vegetables, and eggs could make diarrhea worse when you’re in a flare.
+For example, fruits, raw vegetables, and eggs could make diarrhea worse when you’re in a flare-up.

-The low-FODMAP diet is similar to the Specific Carbohydrate Diet.
-Both diets follow the premise that poorly absorbed carbs and sugar in the gut lead to the excess growth of bacteria and UC symptoms, yet the details are slightly different.
+Both diets follow the premise that improperly absorbed carbs and sugar in the gut lead to the excess growth of bacteria and UC symptoms, yet the details are slightly different.